ishaqBBC/blog/blog/content/blog/2023-04-25-a-practical-guide-to-debugging.md

 ### Using the power of debugging
 Currently there is a problem with the name of the dog being displayed, **we will use our new debugging skills** to find and correct the error.

 - [On line 18](https://github.com/ishaqBBC/example/blob/main/src/components/Dog.tsx#L18) of the `src/comoponents/Dog.tsx` file , uncomment the code and therefore placing a debugger;
+- at the root of the project , run the command `npm start`.
-- In chrome, with the dev tools opened the `debugger` will create a breakpoint
+- In chrome, with the dev tools opened the `debugger` will create pause execution.
-- In the console, type in the `pathname` to get access to variable that is now in scope
+- In the console, type in the `pathname` to get access to variable that is now in scope.
-- We can see that this pathname contains the correct dog but it returning another part of the string
+- We can see that this pathname contains the correct dog but it returning another part of the string.
-- type in `pathname.split('/')` in the console to see the whole array.
+- type in `dogNames` in the console to see the whole array.
+Optionally you can hover over the array.
 - we can see the array in position `2` contains the dog name.
 - change the position in the return statement of the function `getDogName` to reflect position `2`